Record high stocks bask in November reign

 In currency markets, China’s central bank on Tuesday lifted its official yuan midpoint to the highest in nearly 29 months, underpinned by solid gains in spot prices a day earlier on the back of strong economic data.

-The vaccine news also helped the risk-friendly Australian dollar AUD=D4, which climbed to a one-week high against its U.S. counterpart.
-Rising virus case numbers in the United States clouded views on the dollar, which dropped against a basket of major currencies =USD.
+The vaccine news also helped the risk-friendly Australian dollar, which climbed to a one-week high against its U.S. counterpart.
+Rising virus case numbers in the United States clouded views on the dollar, which dropped against a basket of major currencies.

 Euro zone bond markets showed little reaction to Hungary and Poland’s veto of the EU’s budget and recovery fund in early Tuesday trade.